 The lovechild of affordability and efficiency, the split level layout changed the way builders construct homes.

 The history of split level layouts

 At one point, split levels were a huge part of the new housing stock.
-According to the National Association of Home Builders, in 1975, 12% of all new homes on the market across the country were a variation of the split level.
-If you’re shopping for a home in the suburbs, you’ll likely run into some split level homes considering that split level builds once comprised entire subdivisions.
+According to the National Association of Home Builders, in 1975, 12% of all new homes on the market across the country were a variation of the split level (and 21% of homes built in the Midwest that year had split-level floorplans).